alexander-zap/rl-framework/README.md

     poetry run python -m ipykernel install --user --name="rl-framework"

 Note that we mainly use notebooks for experiments, visualizations and reports.
 Every piece of functionality that is meant to be reused should go into module code and be imported into notebooks.

+### Testing

+We use `pytest` as test framework.
+To execute the tests, please run

+    pytest tests

+To run the tests with coverage information, please use

+    pytest tests --cov=src --cov-report=html --cov-report=term

+and have a look at the `htmlcov` folder, after the tests are done.

 ### Distribution Package